 Quick reference: laser types and course length

-The snapshot below helps you set expectations with clients during consultations.
+The snapshot below helps set client expectations during consultation.

 Common buying questions, answered

-Short, practical responses your team can put to use immediately.
+Short, practical answers your team can use straight away.

 For most professional clinics, yes.
-755 nm, 808 to 810 nm, and 1064 nm support Fitzpatrick I to VI.
-This prevents awkward compromises or turning clients away, particularly for darker skin tones where Nd:YAG 1064 nm is the safer choice.
+755 nm, 808 to 810 nm and 1064 nm give you workable coverage across Fitzpatrick I to VI.
+It saves awkward compromises and makes it easier to treat darker skin tones safely, where Nd:YAG 1064 nm is often the wiser option.

-It is mainly a marketing differentiator for hair removal.
-The classic three already match melanin response and depth well.
-Focus on cooling quality, fluenceEnergy delivered per area, measured in J per cmยฒ, which needs to be balanced with pulse width and cooling for comfort., and precision tips which affect outcomes directly.
+Mostly, it is a marketing differentiator in hair removal.
+The classic three already cover melanin response and treatment depth very well.
+Pay closer attention to cooling quality, fluenceEnergy delivered per area, measured in J per cm², which needs to be balanced with pulse width and cooling for comfort. and precision tips, because those have a more obvious effect on results.

 Anything up to 10 HzPulses per second, which influences coverage speed on large areas.
-Faster rates do not help if fluence and cooling are sub optimal. is plenty for most clinics.
-More important is stability of output, spot size options, and how the handpiece feels after a full day of treatments.
+Faster rates do not help if fluence and cooling are sub optimal. is usually enough for most clinics.
+More important than the headline number is output stability, spot size choice and how the handpiece feels after a full day of treatments.

 Five step method to shortlist your machine